ksu-cis300-master/Homework-5-S24-Instructions-File-Compression/index.md

 If the user selects a file from the second dialog, the program should compress the contents of the first file selected and place the result in the second file selected.
 After the compressed file is successfully written, a **MessageBox** displaying the message, "Compressed file written.", should be shown.
 If any exception is thrown, it should be displayed in a **MessageBox**.
 Exceptions due to programmer error should not be thrown.

-If the user cancels either dialog without selecting a file, nothing should be done.
+If the user cancels either dialog without selecting a file, nothing more should be done.

-### 4.2.2.
+#### 4.2.2.
 Decompress a File

 Clicking this button should display the **OpenFileDialog** for compressed files.
 Its title should be, "Decompress File", and its filter dropdown should be like the one for the **SaveFileDialog** described above.
 If the user selects a file from this dialog, the **SaveFileDialog** for uncompressed files should be displayed.
 It should be similar to the **SaveFileDialog** described above, except that the filter dropdown should be like the one for the **OpenFileDialog** for uncompressed files.
 Furthermore, if the file name that was chosen in the **OpenFileDialog** ends in ".cmp", the file name shown in the **SaveFileDialog** should be the same name, but with the ".cmp" removed.
 Otherwise, the file name should be empty.

 If the user selects a file from the second dialog, the program should decompress the contents of the first file selected and place the result in the second file selected.
 After the compressed file is successfully written, a **MessageBox** displaying the message, "Decompressed file written.", should be shown.
 The decompressed file should be identical to the original uncompressed file.
 If any exception is thrown, it should be displayed in a **MessageBox**.
 Exceptions due to programmer error should not be thrown.

-If the user cancels either dialog without selecting a file, nothing should be done.
+If the user cancels either dialog without selecting a file, nothing more should be done.

 ### 4.3.
 Exception Handling